SUNY Online: SUNY Online (2019–present)

 SUNY Online students work with SUNY Online admissions coaches to apply, but all SUNY Online degrees are delivered and conferred by SUNY campuses.
 SUNY Online pathways allow students to complete a 4-year degree or pursue grad school in stages.
 Students can enter with some credits, no credits, or a degree already in hand.
 While SUNY Online students pursue a SUNY Online degree, their Success Coach stays with them through the transfer process, until graduation, and as they move on to grad school.

 Not only did SUNY Online commit to program pathways for adult learners, but the announcement initiated a merger with Open SUNY.
-Open SUNY began the process of merging with SUNY Online in the summer of 2020, prior to the departure of Kristina M. Johnson, who announced she would the president of Ohio State University.
+Open SUNY began the process of merging with SUNY Online in the summer of 2020, prior to the departure of Kristina M. Johnson, who left SUNY to become the president of Ohio State University.

-The merger of services and support was critical during the time of COVID-19 when Governor Andrew Cuomo announced all State University of New York campuses would go remote for the remainder of the spring 2021 semester.
+Open SUNY played an important role during the early days of the COVID-19 pandemic when Governor Andrew Cuomo announced all State University of New York campuses would go remote for the remainder of the spring 2020 semester.
 During the pandemic, SUNY Online offered coaching support, expanded helpdesk services to SUNY campuses, drop-in hours for students and faculty who required technical assistance, and COVID-19 resources on its COVID-19 response page.